jmonlong/sv-nicu/README.md

 - `ac` allele count: `1` for het or `2` for hom.
 - `qual` the call quality.
 Corresponds to the read support (RE field in the Sniffles' VCF)
 - `freq` allele frequency of similar SV in gnomAD-SV (>10K genomes sequenced with Illumina whole-genome sequencing).
+- `hpgp` frequency in our 11 in-house nanopore controls.
 - `dgv` does the variant overlap any variant in DGV in any way?
 - `clinsv` any similar clinical SV variants (nstd102 in dbVar)?
 "Similar" defined as reciprocal overlap > 50%.
 - `ctcf` does the variant overlap a CTCF binding site?
 From ENCODE track for kidney.